-- Works are not located within an area designated for its specific landscape character or quality. - The works will not result in any change to the qualifying features of the nearby SSSI or CGRS in which the scheme is situated. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take, or alter any local land uses or habitats.

-Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Works will not result in any residual visual change, and as such will have no impact on the CNP or the local landscape following completion of works. - The HRA screening concluded that the works will not result in any change to the qualifying features of the nearby SACs or SSSIs. - The works are not expected to result in any alteration to existing features or exposure of potential undiscovered features of cultural heritage. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take, or alter any local land uses or habitats. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated.